jdstamp/jdstamp.github.io/_pages/about.md

   My research focuses on developing statistical methods to study the genetic architecture of complex traits and how nonlinear interactions between multiple genes and between genes and the environment shape evolution.

-  When I am not working, I enjoy running, traveling, and recently gardening.
+  When I am not working, I enjoy running, traveling, and gardening.